isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Clubs & Societies/Student Leadership.md

 ![Student Leadership CCA EXCO](/images/stl%20-%20cca%20exco.jpg)

-An executive committee is formed from the top student leaders in Secondary 3 to lead the prefectorial board in organising and executing events.
-Instead of just being ushers, prefects now need to know how to plan, organise, delegate and assume the various roles and responsibilities associated with an event.
-School-based events such as Secondary One Orientation, Primary Six School Visits and Graduation Day are just a few of the events that greatly involve the prefectorial board.
+Each year. an Executive Committee is formed from the top student leaders in Secondary 3 to lead the Prefectorial Board in organising and executing events.
+Prefects now need to know how to plan, organise, delegate and assume the various roles and responsibilities associated with an event.
+School-based events such as Secondary One Orientation, Primary Six School Visits and Graduation Day are just a few of the events that greatly involve the Prefectorial Board.

 ![Student Leadership Event](/images/stl%20-%20events.jpg)